zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

       5. Or, if the RCODE of the response is neither NOERROR nor NXDOMAIN, then output *[CHILD_NS_FAILED]*.
-      6. Or, if the RCODE is NOERROR (with the AA flag set), then extract any addresses records (A, AAAA) from the answer section response whose owner name matches the owner name of the of the query and add that or those to *Address Records From Child* with name and IP.
+      6. Or, if the RCODE is NOERROR (with the AA flag set), then extract any address records (A, AAAA) from the answer section whose owner name matches the owner name of the query and add that or those to *Address Records From Child* with name and IP.
       7. Or, if the RCODE is NXDOMAIN, there is nothing to do.